 Naskapi is written with Eastern Cree syllabics in Quebec, and with the Latin alphabet in Newfoundland and Labrador.

-The Naskapi Nation of Kawawachikamach (the "Nation") (originally known as the Naskapis de Schefferville Indian Band and later as the Naskapi Band of Quebec) is a First Nation with a population of approximately 750 registered Indians, who are also beneficiaries of the Northeastern Québec Agreement ("NEQA").
+The Naskapi Nation of Kawawachikamach (the "Nation" - originally known as the Naskapis de Schefferville Indian Band and later as the Naskapi Band of Quebec) is a First Nation with a population of approximately 750 registered Indians, who are also beneficiaries of the Northeastern Québec Agreement ("NEQA").
 The majority reside in Kawawachikamach, Québec, located approximately 16 kilometres northeast of Schefferville.
 The village covers an area of approximately 40 acres and is situated on 16 square miles of Category IA-N land.
 There is ample room for expansion, whether for residential, commercial, or industrial purposes.

-Information about the Naskapi language and culture
+Information about Naskapi